openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When more than one Self-issued OP with the same custom schema has been installed on one device, the behavior of Self-Issued OP is undefined.

-## 5. Privacy Considerations
+## Privacy Considerations

-### 5.1.
-Selective disclosure and un-linkable presentations
+### Selective disclosure and un-linkable presentations

-Usage of decentralized identifiers does not prevent possible RP correlation and depending on how status check of presentation is done, IdP correlation can occur.
+Usage of decentralized identifiers does not automatically prevent possible RP correlation.
+If a status check of the presentation is done, IdP / SIOP correlation can occur.

-Consider supporting selective disclosure and un-linkable presentations using zero-knowledge proofs instead of traditional correlatable signatures.
+Consider supporting selective disclosure and un-linkable presentations using zero-knowledge proofs or single-use credentials instead of traditional correlatable signatures.

 # References